 Our graduates have stated that the strong background in biology, library and laboratory research experiences; oral and writing communication skills requirements; and computer literacy training provided them with the tools to become successful leaders in their chosen fields.

 College Professor • Dentist • Ecologist • Environmentalist • Food Scientist • High School Teacher • Laboratory Technician • Medical Doctor • Nurse • Paramedic • Physical Therapist • Pharmacist • Research Assistant • Sales Representative • Science Journalist

 The Department of Biology offers undergraduate programs for students interested in careers in teaching; research; graduate study; medical, dental and nursing schools; scientific illustration; technical writing; industrial technology; pharmaceutical work; the Peace Corps; natural resources; public health; and food and drug technology.

 As a student in the biology department, you will take courses in organismal and molecular biology, chemistry, mathematics and physics.
 You will be prepared professionally and academically, and your course work will be practical, comprehensive and specialized.

-Only required courses with a grade no lower than a C can be applied to fulfill the biology major or minor degree.
+Only required courses with a grade of C or better can be applied to fulfill the Biology major or minor.